 My Engagement Session advice featured in You & Your Wedding Magazine:

-I was recently asked by You & Your Wedding magazine for advice on engagement shoots, scroll down to see the feature:
+I was recently asked by You & Your Wedding magazine for advice on engagement shoots, scroll down to see the feature.
+Hannah from Maple Rose Weddings also interviewed me on her blog, to explain why I feel engagement shoots are so important.
+Read more here.

 Head to my blog for more engagement session inspiration and get in touch if you’d like to book me for your shoot!